theecanmole/NZ-emission-unit-prices/Readme.md

 ### 2025 prices

 So far 2025 prices have declined well below the 2024 auction reserve price of $64.
 Let alone the 2025 reserve price.
-There seems to have been no clear price response to the [Government's announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions target.
+There seems to have been no clear price response to the 30 January [Government announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions target.
 The 19 March auction failed to sell any units.

 ![](spotprice2025-720by540.svg)